 Required minimum distributions (RMDs) are mandatory distributions from 401(k)s that must begin when you turn 72.
 Before 2020, RMDs were required to begin at age 70 1/2.
 Calculate your RMD by dividing your 401(k) balance by the distribution period next to your age in this table.
 Failure to annually withdraw at least this much triggers a 50% penalty on the amount that you should have withdrawn.

-Adults ages 72 and older who are still working may delay RMDs from their current 401(k) until they retire, though if they have any IRAs or old 401(k)s from former employers, they must still take their RMDs from these accounts starting at age 72.
+Adults ages 72 and older who are still working may delay RMDs from their current 401(k) until they retire, although if they have any IRAs or old 401(k)s from former employers, they must still take RMDs from these accounts starting at age 72.

 Rule of 55

 The Rule of 55 permits those who quit their jobs or are fired in the year they turn 55 or later to take penalty-free withdrawals from their 401(k) even if they are younger than 59 1/2.
 Public safety workers are eligible for penalty-free distributions if they leave their jobs after they turn 50.
 You may take penalty-free distributions only from your most recent 401(k), not from other retirement accounts.

 Some 401(k)s enable participants to borrow money from their plans and pay it back over time with interest.
 For some people, a 401(k) loan can be a nice alternative to a traditional bank loan, but withdrawing funds could slow the growth of your retirement savings.
 If you are unable to pay back the full amount you borrowed by the end of the loan term, the outstanding balance is considered a distribution and taxed accordingly.

 These are some of the key 401(k) rules and limits you should be aware of if you plan to contribute to this type of account.